8none1/pytrionesmqtt/README.md

       - `python3 -m pip install git+https://github.com/IanHarvey/bluepy.git`
     - paho-mqtt
       - `python3 -m pip install paho-mqtt`
+ - Your life might be made easier if you install the above in a venv
  - Configure your MQTT server and topic information
    - The default subscription topic for controlling the lights is `triones/control` and the default reporting topic is `triones/status`.
    - To change this, edit the code.
 These are defined right up the top.
  - You will need to know the MAC address of your device.
 There is a scanner class included which can help you find your devices.
-Simply run: `TODO`
+Simply run the script with `--scan`.
  - To get the status of your device send a JSON payload to the control topic:
    - Send to `triones/control` the payload `{"mac":"aa:bb:cc:11:22:33", "status":true}`
    - Receive : `example TODO`